Aidan Connolly (fiddler): Early life

 Connolly was born into a musical family in Rathfarnham, Dublin, Ireland.
 He was originally introduced to traditional Irish music by his mother Eileen, a tin whistle player and native of County Kerry, and his uncle Con Moynihan, a fiddle player.
 His parents bought him his first fiddle for his 8th birthday and he was enrolled at the Craobh Naithí branch of Comhaltas Ceoltóirí Éireann, which was then based in Ballinteer (now in Knocklyon).

 At Craobh Naithí, Connolly had a number of teachers including Brendan Needham, Claire Walsh and Mary O’Halloran.
 He attended regular pub and house sessions which were organised for the younger players to encourage them to meet and play with other musicians.
-Mayo fiddler, Mick Glynn, was a central figure at these events and supported the development of the young musicians.
+County Mayo fiddler, Mick Glynn, was a central figure at these events and supported the development of the young musicians.
 Between the ages of 13 and 17, Connolly took one-to-one lessons with local fiddler, Tomás MacUileagóid, which had a significant impact on his development.
 MacUileagóid went into great detail on bowing in particular and encouraged Connolly to think more deeply about the style and expression within the music.
 During those years, Connolly participated in many Fleadh Cheoil competitions in the individual, duet and trio categories, as well as with the Craobh Naithí music groups and Céilí bands.

 Outside of music, Connolly graduated with a Bachelor of Education degree from St. Patrick's College in Drumcondra, having studied primary school teaching alongside fellow musician and collaborator, Liam McGonigle.